 Events between Passovers

-Luke 9:28-35, Matthew 17, Mark 9.
-Traditionally occurred at Mount Tabor about 18kms west of the Sea of Galilee.
+Mark 8:27-9:9, Luke 9:18-35, Mat 16:13-17:9 Peter's insight at Caesarea Philippi followed by the Transfiguration traditionally at Mount Tabor about 18kms west of the Sea of Galilee.
 Subsequently, Jesus set his face steadfastly to go to Jerusalem Luke 9:51, sending out 70 disciples (two by two) to let people know he was coming Luke 10.

-After Hanukkah (early December), came east of Jordan River John 10:40, Mark 10, Matthew 19.
+After Hanukkah in Jerusalem, came east of Jordan River John 10:40, Mark 10, Matthew 19.
 Goes back to Bethany about 3kms east of Jerusalem to raise Lazarus, John 11 then moves to city of Ephraim.
-Comes through Jericho, healing blind Bartimaeus Mark 10:46-52, calling Zacchaeus Luke 19, delivering the famous parable of the minas (moneys, pounds), and returns to Bethany.
+Comes through Jericho, healing blind Bartimaeus

 The events leading up to the crucifixion and his resurrection on Sunday March 25th in 31 AD.